tartiflette/tartiflette/docs/tutorial/dynamic-introspection.md

         ctx: Optional[Any],
         info: "ResolveInfo",
     ) -> Any:
-        # We limit the introspection only if the user comes from `localhost:8080`
+        # We limit the introspection only if the user comes from `localhost`.
         # This piece of code is built ONLY for tutorial purpose.
-Do not use this
-        # in real application.
+        # Do not use this in real application.
-        if ctx["req"].host != "localhost:8080":
+        if not ctx["req"].host.startswith("localhost"):
             raise Exception(
                 "You are not allowed to execute this action.
-Please retry from " "'localhost:8080'"
+Please retry " "from 'localhost'"
             )
         return await next_resolver(parent, args, ctx, info)
 ```